engineyard/ey-docs/pages/database-download.md

     (where "N" is the number of the backup you want to download.
 For example, to download the oldest backup `sudo -i eybackup -e mysql -d 0:myapp`)

-    The file is downloaded to /mnt/tmp on your database server instance:
+    The file is downloaded to /mnt/tmp on your database instance:
         Downloading myenvironment.myapp/myapp.2011-11-15T01-10-03.sql.gz to /mnt/tmp

-4. To copy the file from your database server instance to your local machine, type: scp username@IP_address:/path_to_file destination For example, `scp deploy@ec2-174-129-17-196.compute-1.amazonaws.com:/mnt/tmp/myapp.2011-11-14T16-43-39.sql.gz .`
+4. To copy the file from your database instance to your local machine, type: scp username@IP_address:/path_to_file destination For example, `scp deploy@ec2-174-129-17-196.compute-1.amazonaws.com:/mnt/tmp/myapp.2011-11-14T16-43-39.sql.gz .`